 The concept in the context of the BVOP is not a functional prototype or any other piece of work that requires extensive time or resource consumption.
 Concepts may be drawings, videos, sketches, paper prototypes, wireframes, charts, explanatory text materials, or any other piece of material that can present an early idea and vision about the future product or parts of the product.

 The sources for the creation of the concepts are the product vision, the previously gathered information from internal organizational assets and external third parties or other users and sources with product and market knowledge.

 Concepts have to be created fast to avoid time wastes and their ideas have to be presented clearly.

 They present realistic user needs coverage, solutions, values.

 After a concept is created, a validation process needs to confirm its value and authenticity or reject it.

 Users with product knowledge evaluate the concept during a validation session.
 Users point weak and strong features.

 Validation session requires the participation of more than one individual because rejecting or accepting the concept is a group process.

 If a concept is fully rejected, a new concept, presenting a clear idea, should be created as soon as possible.

 If a concept has some value, its positives are documented, and the next concepts are based on them.

 After a concept is validated and approved, creating a functional prototype may provide a more valuable and precise vision of the end product or some of its features.

 A functional prototype in the context of the BVOP is a material expression and a result of the previous concept that is validated and accepted and includes a more realistic presentation of the product.
-It may be a physical model or very early stage version of a software or other digital product.
+It may be a physical model or very early-stage version of a software or other digital product.